 For more information, email firstname.lastname@example.org.

 Christmas artwork by Kathleen Haynes, Pottery with Bridal House theme by Mike Countess, and hand-crafted vegan soaps by Kay Brown.
-Scott Miller will play 18th & 19th century Christmas music on the hammered dulcimer.
-Period-dressed docents will lead tours through the traditional decorated house and mulled cider and homemade cookies will be served.
-Admission is free.
+Scott Miller played 18th & 19th century Christmas music on the hammered dulcimer.
+Period-dressed docents lead tours through the traditional decorated house and mulled cider and homemade cookies were served.

 August 3, 2019